 During the several years of designing sites and online newsletters for numerous clients, the lot was mine to help a family member who had begun phases of dementia; my full-time caregiving lasted well into seven years.

-Now, I’m back to design, gathering other artistically creative designers around me for probing various concepts, achieving the best results by use of the latest techniques that benefit our sites’ visitors.
+This page is the Introduction for my return to web design.
+I’m back, gathering other artistically creatives around me for probing various concepts, achieving the best results by use of the latest techniques that benefit our sites’ visitors.